pritam5756/Predict-spike-counts-with-Linear-Gaussian-model/README.md

-# Predict-spike-counts-with-Linear-Gaussian-model
-Sure!
-Here is the content formatted as a README file that you can use for your GitHub repository:

----

 # Predict Spike Counts with Linear-Gaussian Model

 This repository contains a Python script to predict spike counts using a Linear-Gaussian model.
 The script downloads data, processes it, creates a design matrix, predicts spike counts, and plots the actual vs predicted spike counts.